-The Social Security Disability lawyers of Miller Cohen, P.L.C., will follow your claim through to conclusion, regardless of the direction it takes us.
+The Social Security Disability lawyers In the Miller Cohen, P.L.C.
+Network, will follow your claim through to conclusion.

 How Do I Know If I Qualify For SSDI And/Or SSI?

 To qualify for SSDI and/or SSI does not always require that a person be unable to do any work.
 When you are over 50 years old, it’s generally easier to qualify for Social Security Disability benefits.
 You must have documented medical reasons why you cannot perform any job you are qualified to accept.
-Our attorneys will be happy to explain what is required.
+The attorneys in our network will be happy to explain what is required.

 Preparation Is Essential